Meridian Archetypes Part 12: The Liberator

 Next in our meridian archetypes series are the two water meridians: the bladder and kidney.
 Water meridians are adaptable and deep.
 The kidney is one of the five major elemental meridians and controls our body’s Qi essence.

-Kidney energy is wholesome, fun, and silly- they are represented by the archetype of the fool.
+Kidney energy is wholesome, fun, and silly- represented by the archetype of the fool.
 The bladder is a bit more serious.
 The yang to the kidney’s yin, the bladder meridian is represented by the performer archetype.